Changzhou dialect

-The Changzhou dialect (常州话 (常州話); IPA: /[z̥ɑŋ.tsei.ɦu]/ (pronunciation in the Changzhou dialect)), sometimes called Changzhounese, is a dialect of Wu, a Sino-Tibetan language family, and belongs to the Taihu dialect group.
-It is spoken in the city of Changzhou and surrounding areas in Jiangsu province of China.
-It has many similarities with the Shanghainese and Suzhou dialect.
+Changzhounese (常州话 (常州話); IPA: /[z̥ɑŋ.tsei.ɦu]/ (pronunciation in Changzhounese)) is a variety of Wu Chinese, a Sino-Tibetan language family.
+It is spoken in and around the prefectural centre of Changzhou, Jiangsu.
+Being a Northern Wu variety, it shares many similarities with the Shanghainese and Suzhounese.
 It is not at all mutually intelligible with Mandarin, China's official language.
-It is much more closely related to the neighboring Wuxi dialect with which it is mostly mutually intelligible.
+It is much more closely related to the neighboring variety in Wuxi with which it is mostly mutually intelligible.

-Phonetically, the Changzhou dialect makes use of a number of voiced or slack voiced initials /[b̥ d̥ ɡ̊ d̥z̥ d̥ʑ̊ v̥ z̥ ɦ̥]/ that are not found in Mandarin as well as a larger number of vowel sounds /[ɑ ɐ ɔ o æ ə ɨ ɨʷ ɛ ɤɯ e i u y]/.
-The tone system also is of greater complexity, using 7 tones based on the classical tonal system.
-It also has a more complex tone sandhi than found in most other Chinese varieties.
+Phonetically, Changzhounese makes use of a number of voiced (or slack voiced) initials, namely /[b̥ d̥ ɡ̊ d̥z̥ d̥ʑ̊ v̥ z̥ ɦ̥]/, that are not found in Mandarin as well as a larger number of vowel sounds, namely /[ɑ ɐ ɔ o æ ə ɨ ɨʷ ɛ ɤɯ e i u y]/.
+The tone system also is of greater complexity, using 7 tones based on traditional analyses.
+It also has a more complex tone sandhi than that of most other Chinese varieties.

-Changzhou dialect is the representative of the small dialect in the northernmost part of the Wu dialect area and the Jianghuai mandarin dialect area.
-Influenced by the dialect habits, Changzhou Mandarin presents its own characteristics that are different from standard Mandarin in terms of pronunciation.
-Mr. Zhao Yuanren was the first person who used modern linguistic methods to study Changzhou dialect, and especially made a pioneering and outstanding contribution to the research on Changzhou dialect phonetics.
-In the early 20th century and even earlier, gentleman's talk and streets appeared in Changzhou city When talking about Changzhou dialect with two accents, the people who use it are different.
-The two accents have similarities in common, but also have distinct distinctive features.
+Changzhounese is the representative variety of Piling Wu (毗陵片), a dialect cluster situated near the border with Huai Chinese.
+Yuan Ren Chao was the first person who used modern linguistic methods to study Changzhounese, and especially made a pioneering and outstanding contribution to the research on Changzhounese phonetics.
+In around the early 20th century, two linguistically very similar but nonetheless distinct varieties, "gentlemans' talk" and "street talk", appeared in Changzhou city.

 Geographic distribution

-The Changzhou dialect is centered around the city of Changzhou and is spoken throughout the prefecture.
-It is notable as being one of the last places one hears Wu when traveling West before it gives way to the Southern Mandarin dialects, with the possible exception of the Gaochun dialect spoken in Southern Nanjing county.
+Changzhounese is centered around the city of Changzhou and is spoken throughout the prefecture.
+It is notable as being one of the last places one hears Wu when traveling west from the mouth of the Yangtze before it gives way to the Southern Mandarin dialects in Zhenjiang and Nanjing prefectures.

 Within the prefecture, there are also small but noticeable distinctions in pronunciation between the city center and the more rural surroundings which can be easily detected by native speakers.
 It is likely that as most residents have remained in the same village for many generations and have been locally educated these variations have managed to persist.

 As one travels closer to Wuxi, the dialect begins to be closer to that spoken in neighboring Wuxi, the dialect of Wu that is most closely related to the Changzhou dialect.
 Speakers from the eastern Changzhou villages have little difficulty conversing fluently with those from the western end of Wuxi Prefecture.

 In addition to the surrounding areas of Jiangsu Province, the Changzhou dialect is also emerging as a spoken dialect in Shanghai, and overseas in New York City in the United States.